 WARNING: Suspend on low uses the sensor glucose value, not the blood glucose value, to automatically suspend all insulin delivery.
 Be aware that insulin could be suspended while your sensor glucose is at or below the low limit, but your blood glucose is above that limit.
 This could result in hyperglycemia.
-Likewise, your pump may not suspend even when you blood glucose ow the low limit.
-This could result in hyperglycemia.
-Always confirm your glucose using your BG is at or below the low limit.
+Likewise, your pump may not suspend even when you blood glucose is at or below the low limit.
 This could result in hypoglycemia.
 Always confirm your glucose using your BG meter and treat as directed by your healthcare professional.